Royal0817/Project-1/README.md

 1. two tiles of the same value touch, they will combine and merge to form the combined number
 2. each time a move has been made, a new number will pop up
-3. the value that has been merged from two tiles, will update on the shoreboard
+3. the value that has been merged from two tiles, will update on the scoreboard
 4. new game button, to reset game baord
 5. left arrow key shifts all boxes to the left
 6. right arrow keys shifts all boxes to right